abhiyandhakal/ConnectTheDots/README.md

 # ConnectTheDots

-A dotfile and desktop customization showcase by KUOSC
+A repository to store and showcase dotfiles and desktop customizations from the KUOSC.

 ### About This Project